rali9000/rali.cc/README.md

 Website can be found at https://rali.cc/.

-A repository containing all the code used for my personal/portfolio website, without including the high quality assets.
+### A repository containing all the code used for my personal/portfolio website, *without including the high quality assets*.

 This current version is under construction!
 Currently past the home page I am using a recolored and slightly updated version of rali.cc 2.0.